 “To give birth to the ancient in a new time is creation.” -Carl Jung

 One of the early points that Peterson makes in that series is that Being is good.
-It is at moments like this that Peterson shows he is a true philosopher in spirit, for here he combines that rare capacity to invest deeply in an idea - to live it out - while also maintaining not only wonder but shock that it might be possible to believe such a thing.
+It is at moments like this that Peterson shows he is a true philosopher in spirit, for here he combines that rare capacity to invest deeply in an idea - to live it out - while also maintaining not only wonder but shock that it might be possible to believe such a thing!
 The assertion that Being is good, such that it is also good to exist, has a lot going against it.
 The world has always been a bloodbath of tragedy and evil.
 And as Nietzsche noted a century ago, it is now a place where the old belief systems, which nevertheless enabled faith in the goodness of Being, have collapsed.
 “God is dead.”
-We are spinning in nihilism.
+It seems we are spinning in nihilism.

-Those philosophers are among my greatest influences, both professionally and personally, and in this connection all of them often speak of three values as the highest things we can conceive of, and the best things to pay attention to in the particulars of life: truth, beauty, and goodness.
+Those philosophers are among my greatest influences, both professionally and personally, and in this connection all of them often speak of three values as the highest things we can conceive of, and the best things to pay attention to, shining through the particulars of life: truth, beauty, and goodness.
 Let us consider the first value.
 One of the ways that Peterson invites us live, one of the things he says will transform your life and make it worthwhile in the face of the world’s tragedy, evil, and nihilism, is speaking the truth.

-Truth speaking is fundamental to counselling work, or certainly to my counselling.
+Truth-speaking is fundamental to counselling work, or certainly to my counselling.
 I believe in truth.
 As Peterson himself insists, and as any philosopher knows, truth is a complex concept, a difficult thing to wrestle with.
 Nonetheless the effort must be made.
-Pop-philosophies like relativism may seem easier but not only are they dogmatic and incoherent, they lead to meaninglessness and eventually despair.
+Pop-philosophies like relativism may seem easier to preach, but not only are they dogmatic and incoherent, they lead to meaninglessness and eventually despair.
 We speak the truth to gain clarity.
 To gain insight.
 To gain courage.
 To make things happen.
 To create justice and goodness in life.
 For this reason counselling is a heroic endeavour.
 It is transformative because truth is transformative.
-Peterson has spent decades studying totalitarian oppression and has much to say about the importance of truth in speech at the political level, but as a Jungian psychotherapist he also points to the fruits of truth speaking in our personal lives.
+Peterson has spent decades studying totalitarian oppression and has much to say about the importance of truth in speech at the political level, but as a Jungian psychotherapist he also points to the fruits of truth-speaking in our personal lives.
 These fruits include clarity about the unconscious forces that shape your life.
 For example Peterson points to the fact that we all live out certain stories, or myths, and warns us that, were we to actually examine it, we might not want to live out the particular script which currently directs our life.
 Perhaps you are living out a tragedy and you don’t want that to be the case?

 I was powerfully struck by this idea years ago, during a very dark time in my own life.
 My family going back generations were always very poor, and more than that...I have a collection of newspaper articles involving fists, knives, guns, and fights with police in Carlton streets (the same suburb where today I have my counselling office).
 My grandfather met my grandmother in an orphanage.
 When World War Two broke out he lied about his young age and fought on the front lines until 1945.
 He was left a broken man.
 But he was also a brilliant man.
 Before he died young, my grandfather spent time in hospital due to his physical and mental afflictions, and for occupational therapy he painted.
 He produced The Wreck of the Hesperus, a depiction of a shipwreck.
 My mother was three years old at the time, and he said that the painting was intended for his first grandson - me.
 He never painted the ropes on the ship because he died, only a few years older than I am now.
 That painting sits on my wall, beautifully framed.
-As a stared at it one evening, during a time of personal tragedy and despair in my own life, I realised that I was living out a repetition of my grandfather’s story; that I had become identified with him within my family or certainly in my own mind, designated to carry forward his story as the talented one but that somehow - it’s hard to verify these intuitions, but they are real if you know how to pay attention - this meant suffering a tragic fate too.
+As a stared at it one evening, during a time of personal tragedy and despair in my own life, I realised that I was living out a repetition of my grandfather’s story; that I had become identified with him within my family - or certainly in my own mind - designated to carry forward his story as the talented one but that somehow - it’s hard to verify these intuitions, but they are real if you know how to pay attention - this meant suffering a tragic fate too.
 And I did not want that.
 So I made a conscious choice.
 I handed my grandfather’s fate back to him, where it belonged, with the old inchoate sense of tragic destiny which had accompanied it within me, and decided that I would aim for a different story with my own life.

-It was during this time that I realised, that although I was a good and kind person, as I had striven to be, yet various problems in my life stemmed from not integrating the darker parts of my psyche and using those forces productively.
+It was during this time that I realised, that although I was a good and kind person as I had striven to be, yet various problems in my life stemmed from not integrating the darker parts of my psyche and using those forces productively.
 I was too agreeable, too self-sacrificing, and needed to become more of a fighter.
-I was compensating for the violence and trauma in my family’s past by trying to burn away the evil within, rather than accepting its inevitable presence and turning its energy to good use.
-Among other things, I realised that my need for a stronger, more substantial way of being included a need to start speaking the truth, no matter what the cost.
+In Jungian terms I needed to integrate the healthy warrior archetype.
+I was compensating for the violence and trauma in my family’s past by trying to burn away the evil within, rather than accepting its inevitable presence as force and turning its energy to good use.
+Among other things, I realised that my need for a stronger, more substantial way of being included the need to start speaking the truth, no matter what the cost.
 No matter what it cost me personally or professionally.
 This led me on an adventure, which in my case included growth through the psychological and spiritual use of Jungian archetypes, a journey I am still very much on.
 As an example of this change, I sat down with my father some time back and spoke out everything I have held to myself, about how I think he sees me and about the burden I have carried all my life because of that.
 I told him that I did not need a reassurance, an agreement, an apology, or anything - I simply needed to speak the truth of my experience to him.
 Fortunately he responded well and helpfully, and I achieved a certain freedom from some internal struggles which have plagued me all my life.
 Which is a highly significant thing!
 As a further consequence I am now closer to my father than I have ever been before - failure to speak truth put a distance between us.
 Interestingly I am now also more confident around other men (and women) too.
 The truth sets you free, in so many ways.
 It builds you up.

 I have gone on a bit of a journey in this reflection, touching on just one (major) point that Peterson makes.
 Imagine what your life might be like, if you made a commitment to telling truth no matter what.
-I am not talking about expressing your intellectual ideas or joining political protests - these can be so important, though just as often they constitute mere distractions and avoidance - rather I am talking about how you live with yourself, foremost, and then with others, at a personal level.
+I am not talking about expressing your intellectual ideas or joining political protests - these can be important, though just as often they constitute mere distractions and avoidance - rather I am talking about how you live with yourself, foremost, and then with others, at a personal level.